List of characters in mythology novels by Rick Riordan: Magnus Chase

-Magnus Chase is the main protagonist of the series and is the cousin of Annabeth Chase.
+Magnus Chase is the main protagonist of the series and is the cousin of Annabeth.
 A 16-year-old Bostonian teenager, Magnus lost his mother Natalie Chase to a mysterious wolf attack two years prior to the events of The Sword of Summer and is forced to live in the streets with his homeless friends, Blitz and Hearth.
 On his 16th birthday, his uncle, Randolph, informs him of his divine parentage as a son of a Norse god and his inheritance of Sumarbrander, the sword that once belonged to his father Frey.
 After being killed by Surt, a fire giant, Magnus is then carried to Hotel Valhalla by Samirah Al-Abbas, a Valkyrie.
 He then finds out that his father is Frey, the god of peace, wealth and prosperity, who belongs to the Vanir tribe of Norse deities.

 Magnus is described as having blond hair that reaches his chin and haunting gray eyes that resemble his cousin, Annabeth's.
 He is said to look like Kurt Cobain and has asthma.
 His scrawny look is replaced by a more muscular persona after his death and acceptance to Valhalla.
-He is quite street smart due to the two years he spent as a homeless child and as a result, is not quick to trust people.
-Nevertheless, he considers Blitz and Hearth as the only friends he is completely loyal to, and after a while, also begins to ease up and trust Sam.
-He is also known to have a budding relationship with another child of Loki named Alex Fierro who is genderfluid.
-He is not fiery nor quick to anger.

-As a son of the god of fertility, Magnus does not excel in offensive power.
-Instead, he usually thinks strategically to safely escape from danger.
-When he does have to attack, he mainly uses the Sword of Summer, Jack, who attacks autonomously.
+He mainly uses the Sword of Summer, Jack, who attacks autonomously.
 Magnus' demigod abilities concern healing and warmth: through concentration, Magnus is able to heal even the mortally injured (though doing so often causes him to read the subject's memories) and once made a mortal (Sam's fiancé) see through Ginnungagap and into the Norse world.
 Magnus can also summon the Peace of Frey that can disarm everyone who is close to him.